Sergius Orata: Biography

 Orata was also a significant developer and builder of luxury villas in the area, Crassus made a joke based on the common use of terra cotta tiles both as surfaces for artificial oyster beds and also in the roofs of structures, saying that "even if Orata were deprived of the waters of the lake, he would still find oysters on his roof-tiles".

 Orata was also credited by the writer Vitruvius with the invention of the hypocaust (underfloor heating), although this is not fully established.
 What is certain is that he invented a new type of "hanging baths" ("bal(i)nea pensilia"), which were a kind of relaxing thermal spa baths; that are usually considered to be related to hypocausts.
 He commercialized them as he had his oyster business.
-He claimed healing and soothing properties for the invention and this helped Orata to market it successfully.
-They became fashionable among the wealthy and no luxury villa was considered complete unless one of Orata's pools was installed.
+He claimed healing and soothing properties to his invention and this helped Orata to market it successfully.
+They became fashionable among the wealthy, to the point that no luxury mansion could be considered complete without one of Orata's pools.

 Sergius Orata became rich due to his inventions; he was himself noted for his love for luxury and refinement.